Website Manager

 Law 8 Start and Restart of Play

-DROPPED BALL RESTARTS (NEW FOR 2019)
+DROPPED BALL RESTARTS

 There are no longer any contested dropped ball restarts.
 The ball will be dropped to a single player on the team that last had possession before play was stopped, unless, the ball was in the penalty area in which case it is always dropped to the goalkeeper.
 All other players (of both teams) must remain at least 4.5 yds from the ball until it is in play.
 The ball is in play when it touches the ground.
 A goal cannot be scored from a dropped ball until it touches at least two other players.